 Salt and pepper - a few pinches or to taste

-While sweet potatoes are cookin, add egg yolks, 1 TB of water and juice of 1/2 a lemon in a stainless steel bowl and place over pot of simmering water (hold with a oven mit or rag - the bowl will get warm).
+Now, while sweet potatoes are cooking, you can work on the hollandaise sauce.
+Combine egg yolks, 1 TB of water and juice of 1/2 a lemon in a small-ish stainless steel bowl and place over the prepared pot of simmering water (hold with a oven mit or rag - the bowl will get warm).
 You want the bowl to be hovering over the simmering water, not touching the water if possible.
 Whisk eggs/water/lemon juice together for several minutes.
 It will start to get foamy and thicken.
 You want to thicken your eggs but not cook them.
 After 2-3 minutes remove from head and slowly drizzle in butter/thyme mixture while whisking vigorously.
 Keep whisking until your hollandaise has thickened up some.
 Set aside.

-After you finish the hollandaise, use your simmering pot of water and fill with more water (about 2/3 full) and add in a splash of apple cider vinegar.
+After you finish the hollandaise, use your simmering pot of water and fill with more water (make sure it is a few inches full) and add in a splash of apple cider vinegar.
 Heat the pot up to a high simmer/low boil.
-Crack an egg into a ramekin and let sit until the water is ready.
-(At this time spoon your hash mixture onto a plate to be ready for your poached eggs and get out a wooden spoon.)
-Once water is ready, dip the edge of the ramekin into the water and gently pour the egg into the water.
+At this time spoon your hash mixture onto plates to be ready for your poached eggs and get out a wooden spoon.
+Crack an egg into a small ramekin.
+Once water is ready, dip the edge of the ramekin into the water and gently pour the egg into the water (one at a time).
 Use the wooden spoon to gently swish the water surrounding the egg towards the egg to help hold the shape.
 Cook on a high simmer for 3-4 minutes ( I like my yolk runny) or longer for a cooked yolk.
 Remove egg with a slotted spoon, let drain and place on top of hash.
 Spoon over hollandaise.
+Repeat process for any other servings.
 Devour and lick plate clean.
 Happy brunching!